appliedbinf/el_gato/README.md

 ## Input files

-If available, we recommend using raw or trimmed reads instead of assemblies as this tends to produce more accurate results.
-When run with reads, el_gato is able to use read quality and coverage information to apply quality control rules.
-When run using assemblies, el_gato is unable to identify sequencing errors that have been incorporated into the assembly and may therefore report incorrect results.
+If available, we recommend using raw or trimmed reads instead of assemblies as the extra data contained in reads is valuable for the process used by el_gato to identify sample ST. When run with reads, el_gato is able to use read quality and coverage information to apply quality control rules.
+When run using assemblies, el_gato is unable to identify errors that have been incorporated into the assembly and may therefore report incorrect results.
+For example, while many isolates encode two copies of *mompS*, in some cases only one copy of the locus is assembled.
+If only the secondary *mompS* locus is included in the assembly then el_gato will report that allele.

 #### Pair-end reads
 When running on a directory of reads, files are associated as pairs using the pattern `R{1,2}.fastq`. i.e., filenames should be identical except for containing either "R1" or "R2" and can be .fastq or .fastq.gz format.
 Any files for which a pair can not be identified using this pattern will not be processed.